Crispy Sriracha Buttermilk Oven Fried Chicken Recipe

 Jump to Recipe

-Well, thanks to this Crispy Sriracha Buttermilk Oven Fried Chicken Recipe, we get to enjoy perfectly golden, crispy, and delicious “fried” chicken, but in a healthier way!
+Well, thanks to this Crispy Sriracha Buttermilk Oven Fried Chicken Recipe, we get to enjoy perfectly golden, crispy, and delicious “fried” chicken, but in a healthier, less-mess kind of way!

-This recipe is incredibly simple to make with a quick marinade, a breadcrumb and flour breading, and a few seasonings.
-And the result is tender and juicy chicken strips that everyone will love!
+This recipe is so simple to make with a quick marinade, a breadcrumb and flour breading, and a few seasonings.
+The result is tender and juicy chicken strips that everyone will love!

 Want to save this recipe?